Snuffy2/resmed_myair_sensors/README.md

 ### Installation via HACS

 Unless you have a good reason not to, you probably want to install this component via HACS (Home Assistant Community Store)

-1. Ensure that [HACS](https://hacs.xyz/) is installed.
+1. Ensure that [HACS](https://hacs.xyz/) is installed
 1. Navigate to HACS -> Integrations
-1. Open the three-dot menu and select 'Custom Repositories'
+1. Open the three-dot menu and select `Custom Repositories`
-1. Put 'https://github.com/prestomation/resmed_myair_sensors/' into the 'Repository' textbox.
+1. Put `https://github.com/prestomation/resmed_myair_sensors` into the `Repository` textbox.
-1. Select 'Integration' as the category
+1. Select `Integration` as the category
-1. Press 'Add'.
+1. Press `Add`
 1. Find the ResMed integration in the HACS integration list and install it
-1. Restart Home Assistant.
+1. Restart Home Assistant
-1. Add a configuration for the integration in the standard integration UI in Home Assistant.
+1. Add a configuration for the integration in the standard integration UI in Home Assistant

 <details>
 <summary><h3>Manual Installation</h3></summary>